Appointeeship and Financial Advocacy

 How much does it cost?

 Dosh is a non-profit company, but we do have to cover our costs.
 Person-centred appointeeship costs £18.44 + VAT (£22.13 total) per week.
 You may be able to get funding for this support through your personal budget or it may be funded by your support provider or someone else.
 If not, some people pay for this from their own benefit money and we make sure this is affordable for them.
+Where possible, we will apply to offset this cost through a disability-related expense as part of your contribution to your Local Authority care costs.
 If you would like to discuss this further, please contact us.

 How can I find out more?